Create Intune Settings Catalog Policy

 The settings catalog lists all the settings you can configure in one place.
 This feature simplifies creating a policy and seeing all the available settings.
 More settings are continually being added.

-There are a lot of improvements that Microsoft made with Intune settings catalog policies.
-The settings catalog policies avoid any parity issue between Intune and Windows 10 CSP policy support.
-There was a big parity issue between Windows MDM supported vs. Intune supported CSP policies in the past.
+Microsoft made many improvements to Intune settings catalog policies.
+The policies avoid any parity issue between Intune and Windows 10 CSP policy support.
+In the past, there was a big parity issue between Windows MDM-supported and Intune-supported CSP policies.

 Most Intune admins used custom policies to catch up with this parity issue between Intune Vs. Windows MDM parity issue.
 This was giving organizations a lot of overhead in terms of managing policies.